Building a Design System: UI Components for danieljoffe.com

 Design Principles

-Accessibility First Every component starts with accessibility: ARIA attributes, keyboard navigation, screen reader compatibility.
-These aren't afterthoughts—they're the foundation.
+Accessibility First Every component starts with accessibility: ARIA attributes, keyboard navigation, and screen reader compatibility.
+None of that is an afterthought; it's the foundation.

-Type Safety Full TypeScript support catches errors at compile time.
-Proper prop interfaces and strict type checking have saved countless debugging hours.
+Type Safety Full TypeScript support catches errors at compile time, and proper prop interfaces plus strict type checking have saved me countless debugging hours.

-Consistency via Tailwind Tailwind CSS provides a consistent design language—neutral palette with blue accents—so I don't have to think about spacing or typography choices.
+Consistency via Tailwind Tailwind CSS gives me a consistent design language, a neutral palette with blue accents, so I'm not making one-off spacing or typography choices on every page.

 Key Takeaways

-• Meaningful error messages help users understand what went wrong
+- Meaningful error messages help users understand what actually went wrong

-• Test keyboard navigation—if you can't use it with a keyboard, it's broken
+- Test keyboard navigation, because if you can't use it with a keyboard, it's broken

 What's Next